Azure/azure-powershell/src/App/App.Autorest/docs/Update-AzContainerAppAuthConfig.md

 ### -IdentityProvider
 The configuration settings of each of the identity providers used to configure ContainerApp Service Authentication/Authorization.
-To construct, see NOTES section for IDENTITYPROVIDER properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.App.Models.IIdentityProviders